catalyst-cooperative/pudl-archiver/README.md

 # Installation

-To make automation easy, it is recommended that you use (vex)[https://github.com/sashahart/vex] to manage your python environment.
+To make automation easy, it is recommended that you use [vex](https://github.com/sashahart/vex) to manage your python environment.

-From your virtual environment: `pip install -r requirements.txt  # Done!`
+From your virtual environment:

+    pip install -r requirements.txt
+    pip install ./ # OR pip install -e ./
+    # Done

 # Output location

 Logs are collected:
 `[your home]/Downloads/pudl/scrape/`

 Data from the scrapers is stored:
 `[your home]/Downloads/pudl/scrape/[source_name]/[today #]`

 # Running the scrapers

-The general pattern: is `scrapy crawl [source_name]` for one of the supported.
-Typically and additional "year" argument is available, if the form `scrapy crawl [source_name] -a year=[year]`.
+The general pattern is `scrapy crawl [source_name]` for one of the supported sources.
+Typically and additional "year" argument is available, in the form `scrapy crawl [source_name] -a year=[year]`.

 See below for exact commands and available arguments.

-## CEMS
+## EPA CEMS

-To collect all the data:

-`scrapy crawl cems`

-To collect a specific year (eg, 2007):

-`scrapy crawl cems -a year=2007`
+For full instructions:

+`epacems.py --help`

 ## EIA860